 Letters of Credit.
 The Company provides letters of credit issued by various banks to counterparties in lieu of securities or cash to satisfy various collateral and margin deposit requirements.
-Letters of credit outstanding were \$2.2 billion as of November 2008.
+As of June 2009, the Company did not have any letters of credit outstanding.